-When a STA that is affiliated with a non-AP MLD operating with a negotiated non-default TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) receives an individually addressed MPDU from its associated AP with the More Data subfield set to 1, then at least one of any STA affiliated with the non-AP MLD that is operating on a link that is mapped to any of the TIDs that is also mapped to the link on which the individually addressed MPDU with the more data bit set to 1 is sent (as specified by the most recent DL TID-to-link mapping) shall follow the procedures defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames with any TID that is mapped to this operating link to retrieve the buffered BUs buffered at the AP MLD.
+(#10638, #13000, #11916, #13907)When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with a negotiated non-default TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) receives an individually addressed MPDU from its associated AP with the More Data subfield set to 1 on a link (receiving link), then at least one of any STA affiliated with the non-AP MLD that is operating on the link (receiving link) or another link to which any of the TIDs that is mapped to the link (receiving link) is also mapped shall follow (#11915)or continue following the procedures defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames(#11915), if needed, with any TID that is mapped to this operating link to retrieve the buffered BUs buffered at the AP MLD.

 35.3.7.2 Dynamic link transitions

-A non-AP MLD may use the power states of its non-AP STAs to dynamically change the link(s) on which it operates.
-Figure 35-11 (Example of link transition operation by a single radio non-AP MLD using power states) provides an illustration of operation of a single radio non-AP MLD with default mapping (all TIDs mapped to all setup links), where the non-AP MLD transitions from operating on link 1 with STA 1 to operating on link 2 with STA 2.
+A non-AP MLD may use the power states of its (#11430) affiliated non-AP STAs (#12482)(see 35.3.12 Multi-link power management) to dynamically change the link(s) on which it operates.
+Figure 35-11 (Example of link transition operation by a single radio non-AP MLD using power states) provides an illustration of operation of a single radio non-AP MLD with default mapping (all TIDs mapped to all setup links), where the non-AP MLD transitions from operating on link 1 with STA 1 to operating on link 2 with STA 2 (#10318, #11431), where both STA 1 and STA 2 are affiliated with the non-AP MLD.

 PPDU transmission carrying BUs from the AP MLD to the non‐AP MLD